-This post is part of AAOA’s “Allies in Action” series, highlighting how our partners are working to combat the prescription opioid crisis through education and awareness.
+This post is part of AAOA’s “Allies in Action” series, highlighting how our partners are working to combat prescription opioid misuse and abuse through education and awareness.

 Today’s featured partner, the American Physical Therapy Association (APTA), is a professional not-for-profit organization representing more than 100,000 physical therapists, physical therapist assistants and students of physical therapy nationwide.
 The mission of APTA is to build a community that advances the profession of physical therapy to improve the health of society.